The kill switch is the red switch located on the left-side of the handle bars, as shown in the image below.

 Kill Switches Don’t Affect Batteries

 A common misconception I see is that some ATV owner’s think they drain batteries.

 These switches do not drain your battery and are no worse than the key switch ATV.

 Most often the problem is simply the battery itself, as they go flat when left to sit for months.
 You need to keep a smart battery charger on it, or do what I do, and get a solar battery charger and stop worrying about it.

 Kill Switches Don’t Stop Theft, The Thief Would Be Stupid If It Does

 I’m seeing guys on the internet say kill switches are used to stop theft, and it’s just silly to me that such a thing is suggested.

-The kill switch comes from the factory and is required by law, it’s also in the same place for all ATVs, so I don’t see how it’s going to stop someone from taking your ATV?
+The switch comes from the factory and is required by law, it’s also in the same place for all ATVs, so I don’t see how it’s going to stop someone from taking your bike?

-Maybe if you installed another switch inline and hid it, but that still doesn’t stop them from carrying the ATV away or throwing it in the back of their truck.
-What works better than a hidden kill switch is simply not leaving the key in the ATV.
+Maybe if you installed another switch inline and hid it, but that still doesn’t stop them from carrying it away or throwing it in the back of their truck.
+What works better than a hidden kill switch is simply not leaving the key in the bike.

-Also, having a kill switch on your ATV won’t help lower your insurance because all ATVs come with them from the factory and have been this way for quite some time.
+Also, having a kill switch won’t help lower your insurance because all ATVs come with them from the factory and have been this way for quite some time.